How Elon Musk is changing Twitter

 The week after he took over, Musk continued firing executives, including Twitter’s ad chief, general manager of core tech, and chief marketing officer Leslie Berland (who just a few days earlier sent a cheery note announcing that Musk was visiting the San Francisco offices).
 He also pulled in more than 50 Tesla engineers to work for Twitter and assembled his own circle of trusted advisers.

 Now, Musk is moving on to gutting Twitter’s rank-and-file staff.
-He’s reportedly planning to lay off some 50 percent — upward of 3,700 employees — from the company.
+He has reportedly laid off an estimated 50 percent — upward of 3,700 employees — from the company.
 Twitter informed its staff that layoffs would happen by 9 am PT on Friday in a company-wide email.
 By late Thursday evening, several employees told Recode or posted publicly on Twitter that they had already been locked out of their work email and Slack accounts without any formal notice of whether they had been laid off.

-These cuts would be the largest in Twitter’s history, and several current and former employees Recode spoke with are concerned that, if they’re executed without care, Twitter’s operations as a platform could be at risk.
+These cuts are the largest in Twitter’s history, and several current and former employees Recode spoke with are concerned that as a result Twitter’s operations as a platform could be at risk.
 Musk has also reportedly planned to slash $1 billion from Twitter’s infrastructure costs, such as server space, according to a report from Reuters, furthering those concerns.

+While Musk hasn’t addressed employees directly about the cuts, on Friday afternoon Musk tweeted about the layoffs and discussed them at an investor conference.
+He framed the layoffs as necessary because before the deal, “Twitter was having pretty serious revenue challenges and cost challenges,” according to the New York Times.

-Ahead of the layoffs, some employees have been fighting to keep their jobs and prove their value to the company by working on special high-priority projects, many of them at Musk’s direction.
+Ahead of the layoffs, some employees were fighting to keep their jobs and prove their value to the company by working on special high-priority projects, many of them at Musk’s direction.

 Several Twitter employees told Recode that some colleagues worked 12-hour shifts over the weekend and slept on sofas in the office in order to make Musk’s grueling deadlines.